S-Vermeer/FTD-Git/Characters/Sunny.md

 Sunny uses the viewers to make choices, should or should she not do something, which location should she go to, and open questions.
 During the first location choice, she sees someone sitting at a [[Barn]], so when the viewers vote to go there, she goes closer but doesn't recognise the person.
 The now dubbed [[FTD-Git/Characters/Stranger|Stranger]] smiles weirdly and Sunny bolts, thus marking the first meeting.

-The other location was the [[Gazebo]], which is where Sunny goes next.
+The other location was the [[FTD-Git/Locations/Gazebo]], which is where Sunny goes next.
 It is revealed to have been where her parents got married.
 At the Gazebo, the [[FTD-Git/Characters/Stranger|Stranger]] appears and says "I wouldn't step foot in that if I were you"

 After that Sunny goes to look for the dog and the Stranger again to question them.
 During the search Sunny reveals that she has an [[Sunny's Aunt|Aunt]] that told them the dog is a frequent visitor.
 The dog is male and his name is [[Grimm]].